altixco/ionic4-oauth2/README.md

 ```

 ### Select branches to include
-This repository currently contain a brach that you can use if push notifications are required in the project.
+This repository currently contains a branch that you can use if push notifications are required in the project.

 To add support for push notifications usue:
 ```